jamf/JAWA/README.md

 > the OS version is what determines the Python version.
 Ubuntu 20.04 ships Python 3.8 and
 > RHEL/Rocky 8 ships Python 3.6, neither of which satisfies JAWA's dependencies — use Ubuntu 22.04
 > or later, or RHEL/Rocky 9 or later.
+>
+> The installer checks this **before it touches an existing install** and stops with the detected
+> version if the host is below Python 3.9.
+The specific blocker is Werkzeug: its patched releases
+> require Python 3.9 or later, and no patched Werkzeug exists for 3.8, so a 3.8 host cannot run
+> JAWA without a known security advisory.
+>
+> If you accept that advisory and need to install on Python 3.8 anyway, set
+> `JAWA_ALLOW_UNPATCHED_WERKZEUG=1`:
+>
+> ```bash
+> sudo JAWA_ALLOW_UNPATCHED_WERKZEUG=1 bash ./installer.sh
+> ```
+>
+> This holds Werkzeug at 3.0.6 — the newest release available to Python 3.8 — and prints the
+> advisory you are accepting.
+It is a stopgap for hosts that cannot be upgraded yet, not a
+> supported configuration.

 ### Network Requirements: